marshallford/basebuntu/readme.md

  - syslogd
  - MariaDB (v5.5+)
  - PHP-FPM (v5.3+ with APC installed and configured)
- - nginx (v1.2+ from dotdeb, configured for lowend VPS.
+ - nginx (configured for lowend VPS.
 Change worker_processes in nginx.conf according to number of CPUs)
  - git, vim, nano, mc, htop, iftop & iotop

-Includes sample nginx config files for PHP sites.
-You can create a basic site shell (complete with nginx vhost) like this:

-	./setup-ubuntu.sh site example.com

-Also includes a basic WordPress setup function, just remember to setup and connect a database afterwords.

-	./setup-ubuntu.sh wordpress example.com

-When running the UFW command you must specify a SSH port.
+**Note:** When running the UFW command you must specify a SSH port.
 Remember, port 22 is the default.
 It's recommended that you change this from 22 just to save server load from attacks on that port.

 ## Usage (in recommended order)